qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

    For example, click on the drop-down icon next to the |geoPackage|
    :guilabel:`GeoPackage` entry.
-You'll see the :file:`training-data.gpkg` file we previously connected, and its layers if expanded.
+You'll see the :file:`training-data.gpkg` file we previously connected to (and its layers, if expanded).
 #.
 Right-click the |spatialite| :guilabel:`SpatiaLite` entry and select
    :guilabel:`New Connection...`.
 #.
 Navigate to the :file:`exercise_data` folder, select the :file:`landuse.sqlite`
    file and click :guilabel:`Open`.

-   Notice that a |dbSchema| :guilabel:`landuse.sqlite` collapsible entry has been added under the :guilabel:`SpatiaLite` one.
+   Notice that a |dbSchema| :guilabel:`landuse.sqlite` entry has been added under the :guilabel:`SpatiaLite` one.
 #.
 Expand the |dbSchema| :guilabel:`landuse.sqlite` entry.
 #.
 Double-click the |polygonLayer| :guilabel:`landuse` layer or select and
-   drag-and-drop it over the map canvas.
-A new layer is added to the :guilabel:`Layers` panel and its features are displayed in the map canvas.
+   drag-and-drop it onto the map canvas.
+A new layer is added to the :guilabel:`Layers` panel and its features are displayed on the map canvas.

    .. image:: img/spatialite_dialog_connected.png
       :align: center